What is a Chartered Financial Analyst?

 Before I enrolled in the CFA Program, I attended an informational seminar.
 During that seminar, I was informed only 20% of the people that enroll for the Level 1 Exam go on to finish all three levels of the program and obtain their CFA Charter.

 This, coupled with a focus on ethics and a wide range of financial topics covered, told me that this was the program for me.
-Having now passed the three levels of the CFA Program and working towards earning my charter, I can confidently say that the program has given me a wealth of knowledge and background that I am able to draw on when talking with our clients.
+Having now earned my charter, I can confidently say that the program has given me a wealth of knowledge and background that I am able to draw on when talking with our clients.
 In addition to the skillset, the ethical standards that a CFA Program Member or Candidate abide by are rigorous.
 The CFA Institute, through the Code of Ethics and Standards of Professional Conduct, have their members adhere to the highest standards, often higher than local law or regulatory bodies.
 I am proud to be held to these standards as I believe it is in the best interests of our clients, our company, and the greater financial markets.

 Kevin Kirkwood, CFA